-This is a blank MiFare Classic keychain fob - often used for electronic locks or customer identification but also found in other systems where a small and easy to carry tag is desired.
-The tag contains a NXP S50 chip and an antenna, and is passively powered by the reader/writer when placed a couple inches away.
+This is a blank 13.56MHz RFID/NFC keychain fob.
+The fob contains a small RFID chip and an antenna, and is passively powered by the reader/writer when placed a couple inches away.

-These can be read by almost any 13.56MHz RFID/NFC reader but make sure it can handle MiFare cards as there are a few other encoding standards (like FeLica).
-They are tested and work great with both our PN532 NFC/RFID breakout board and Adafruit NFC/RFID Shield for Arduino!
+These can be read by almost any 13.56MHz RFID/NFC reader but make sure it can handle ISO/IEC 14443 Type A cards as there are a few other encoding standards (like FeLica) They are tested and work great with both our PN532 NFC/RFID breakout board and Adafruit NFC/RFID Shield for Arduino!

 These chips can be written to & store up to 1 KB of data in writable EEPROM divided into banks, and can handle over 100,000 re-writes.
 You can use our PN532 NFC/RFID breakout board or Adafruit NFC/RFID Shield for Arduino to read and write data to the EEPROM inside the tag.
 There is also a permanent 4-byte ID burned into the chip that you can use to identify one tag from another - the ID number cannot be changed.